 However, only 2.8% of land in Pacific Islands is under organic production.There is therefore significant potential for future market development in this region.
 The project will focus on high value established markets of coffee, ginger, cocoa and coconut producers in Fiji and Vanuatu.

-The project employs an overarching participatory action research methodology consisting of planning (design), action (implementation), observations (monitor), and reflection (evaluate and adapt).
+The project employed an overarching participatory action research methodology consisting of planning (design), action (implementation), observations (monitor), and reflection (evaluate and adapt).

 - Reviewing current policies and programs, and policy drivers, that influence partnership approaches for extension in the organics sector.